Home of the Sewalot Site

 Little Betty sewing machine W2/02 circa 1950

-At some period E M Gheysens (EMG) went into partnership with F Struass and Straco was born.
-The partnership must have lasted quite some time as even the last toys were still marked with the E M Gheysens label.
-E M Gheysens retired to Nice, France where he died in 1963.
+E M Gheysens (EMG) were in partnership with Straco during the 1950's.
+The partnership must have been successful as even the last toys were still marked with the E M Gheysens label.

 Little Betty Sewing Machine W3/03 1950's